unrealities/talkie-trivia/README.md

 ## Data Retrieval and Backend Setup

 The game relies on a curated list of movies stored in Firebase Firestore.
 A daily Cloud Function selects a new movie for players.
-The following steps detail how to fetch movie data from TMDB, process it, and populate your Firebase backend.
+The following steps detail how to fetch movie data from TMDB, process it, and generate the necessary JSON files for your Firebase backend and application client.

 The data processing scripts are located in the `utils/` directory and are written in Go.